Kambal na Krus Chapel: Devotion

-Feast Day
+Feast

-The chapel's Discovery Day is on 23 March, but the actual celebration is held on the third Sunday of March.
-A triduum of Masses precedes the day of the fiesta.
-On the feast day itself, two Masses are celebrated: one in the morning and one in the afternoon, followed by a procession.
-The fiesta commemorates the alleged miraculous properties of the chapel's twin crosses.
+The anniversary of the finding of the Twin Crosses is on 23 March, and it is commemorated locally on the third Sunday of March.
+A triduum of Masses precedes the feast day itself, when two Masses are celebrated in the morning and in the afternoon, followed by a procession.
+The fiesta also celebrates the alleged miraculous properties of the Twin Crosses.

+The centennial of the finding of the Twin Crosses was held on March 23, 2022.
+A Pontifical Mass was said by Apostolic Nuncio to the Philippines Archbishop Charles John Brown.
+The fiesta had begun earlier on March 20 with a Pontifical Mass presided over by Cardinal José F. Advincula, Archbishop of Manila, concelebrated by parish priest Rev. Fr.
+Joselino B. Tuazon, Rev. Fr.
+Rowen Z. Carlos, CM, and Rev. Fr.
+Marlon M. Reyes, SSS.